 This page was originally created on and last edited on .

 Many web performance experts recommend putting all critical resources in the first 14 KB of your web page.
-This is based on a bit of understanding of TCP which underlies each HTTP connection (at least for now until HTTP/3 and QUIC come along).
+This is based on a bit of understanding of TCP which underlies each HTTP connection – at least for now until HTTP/3 and QUIC come along.
 But is it really true?
-In my book HTTP/2 in Action I suggested that this 14 KB statistic was no longer really that relevant in the modern world (if it ever was) and was asked to expand upon this - hence this post.
+In my book HTTP/2 in Action I suggested that this 14 KB statistic was no longer really that relevant in the modern world, if it ever was, and was asked to expand upon this - hence this post.
 But let me caveat it by saying that web performance is massively important, and there are many, many, many use cases showing this, so I'm not arguing against it and people should optimise this.
 Just don't get too hung up on this 14 KB number.

 The basics of TCP and where this 14 KB number comes from

 TCP is a guaranteed delivery protocol and uses a number of methods to achieve this.
 First it acknowledges all TCP packets and resends any unacknowledged packets.
-Additionally it acts pretty nice to the network and starts slow and builds up to full capacity, in a process known as TCP slow start, gently feeling its way and checking it's not overwhelming anything and leading to lost (unacknowledged) packets.
+Additionally it acts pretty nice to the network and starts slow and builds up to full capacity in a process known as TCP slow start, gently feeling its way and checking it's not overwhelming anything and leading to lost (unacknowledged) packets.
 The combination of these two things means that when TCP starts it allows 10 TCP packets to be sent, before they must be acknowledged.
 As those packets are acknowledged it allows more packets to be sent, doubling up to allow 20 packets to be sent next time, then 40, then 80...etc. as it gradually builds up to the full capacity the network can handle.
 The 14 KB magic number is because each TCP packet can be up to 1500 bytes, but 40 of those bytes are for TCP to use (TCP headers and the like) leaving 1460 bytes for actual data.
 10 of those packets means you can deliver 14,600 bytes or about 14 KB (14.25 KB actually).

-Now networks are incredibly fast (pretty close to the speed of light actually), and it usually only takes 10s or 100s of milliseconds for those responses to travel back and forth between server and client.
-However, one of the few things in the known universe faster than the speed of light is users impatience.
-So delaying sending more data, while you wait for those acknowledgments, means you are waiting for at least one back and forth (known as a round trip) between client and server and this introduces an unwanted performance bottleneck.
+Now networks are incredibly fast – pretty close to the speed of light actually – and it usually only takes 10s or 100s of milliseconds for those responses to travel back and forth between server and client.
+However, one of the few things in the known universe faster than the speed of light, is users impatience.
+So delaying sending more data, while you wait for those acknowledgments, means you are waiting for at least one back and forth between client and server (known as a round trip) and this introduces an unwanted performance bottleneck.
 It would be much better if the first batch of sends could contain all the critical data to start the browser on its way to drawing (aka rendering) the web page.

-While 14 KB may not seem a lot in these days or multi-megabyte pages, remember that you are not trying to fit your entire page into that 14 KB limit (though again do if you can!), but only trying to optimise what the browser sees in that first chunk of data.
+While 14 KB may not seem a lot in these days of multi-megabyte pages, remember that you are not trying to fit your entire page into that 14 KB limit (though again do if you can!), but only trying to optimise what the browser sees in that first chunk of data.
 Delivering all your critical resources in the first 14 KB therefore gives you the best chance of maximising the browser's first read and should lead to a faster page, hence why web performance experts have been giving that advice.
-In an ideal world, that will even be enough to start rendering if you inline critical CSS (which I don't actually like btw!), but even if you can't get it as far as a one round-trip render, getting the browser to start downloading all the required resources as quickly as possible will also help.
+In an ideal world, that will even be enough to start rendering if you inline critical CSS – which I don't actually like btw! – but even if you can't get it as far as a one round-trip render, getting the browser to start downloading all the required resources as quickly as possible will also help.

 14 KB and the modern web